 GeneCards Summary for CDK5 Gene

 CDK5 (Cyclin Dependent Kinase 5) is a Protein Coding gene.
 Diseases associated with CDK5 include Lissencephaly 7 With Cerebellar Hypoplasia and Lissencephaly.
-Among its related pathways are DNA Damage Response and Regulation of TP53 Activity.
+Among its related pathways are Neuroscience and Development Slit-Robo signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CDK3.

 UniProtKB/Swiss-Prot Summary for CDK5 Gene